ekinbulut/IonicFramework/README.md

-# IonicFramework
+# LibrayOS Mobile App - IonicFramework

 This projects is developed for Ionic Framework learning.

 ###Purpose :

-Developing a LibraryOS web application by using ionic features.
+Developing a LibraryOS mobile application by using ionic features.

 ###Development :